The FY23 Arts in Education Partnership Grant application is CLOSED.

 - School arts program applicant partners with local community college poetry program

 - Allowable: Applicants to the AIE Partnership Grant program can apply for and receive other ArtsWA grants if those funds are used to support different expenses and services from those outlined in their AIE Partnership Grant application.
 This includes:

 - Not Allowable: Applicants may not apply for both the Arts in Education Partnership Grant and Creative Start Grant programs per fiscal year.

 Screening for Eligibility

-Applications submitted by the deadline (April 1, 2021 – 5:00 pm), are reviewed by ArtsWA staff for completion and eligibility.
+Applications submitted by the deadline (April 1, 2021 at 5:00 pm), are reviewed by ArtsWA staff for completion and eligibility.
 Complete and eligible applications are sent to a scoring panel for evaluation.

 Evaluation and Scoring Panel

 A panel of arts education professionals, ArtsWA commissioners, and staff evaluate eligible applications.
 Panelists use scoring criteria to give a numerical score to each application.
 An application’s final score is the combined average of all panelists’ scores.
 Applicants are awarded grant funds using the ranking score order until available funds are exhausted.

 Panelists will assign each application a score between 0-40 using the criteria and point system below.
 40 points is the highest possible score for this grant application.